irods/irods_resource_plugin_s3/README.md

 * `archive_attached` - Legacy functionality.
 Resource must be a child of a compound resource (parent/child context of archive) and must have a cache resource associated with it.
 * `cacheless_attached` - Resource does not require a compound resource or a cache.
 The resource remains tagged to the server defined in the `resc_net` property.
 Any requests to this resource will be redirected to that server.
 * `cacheless_detached` - Same as above but the resource is not uniquely pinned to a specific resource server.
 Any resource server may fulfill a request.
 This requires that all resource servers have network access to the S3 region.
 (Note:  The cacheless S3 resource's host must be resolvable to an iRODS server.)

+Cacheless mode has a few extra configuration parameters in addition to HOST_MODE.

+-    `CIRCULAR_BUFFER_SIZE` - The plugin uses a circular buffer to store data while it is being streamed to S3.
+The size of the circular buffer is CIRCULAR_BUFFER_SIZE * S3_MPU_CHUNK.
+The default value is 4 so if the S3_MPU_CHUNK is the default of 5MB the circular buffer size will be 20MB.
+CIRCULAR_BUFFER_SIZE must be at least 2.
+If a size is set lower than 2 then it will default to 2.
+-    `CIRCULAR_BUFFER_TIMEOUT_SECONDS` - The number of seconds the plugin will wait when waiting to read or write data from the circular buffer.
+The default is 180s.
+-    `S3_CACHE_DIR` - This is the directory where temporary cache files are located in cases where a cache file is required.
+(See below.)
+The default is `/tmp`.

 The following is an example of how to configure a `cacheless_attached` S3 resource: